Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 One great option for families would be serviced apartments.
 I think these would be perfect if you decide to rent a car for your stay (which we didn’t), otherwise most of them would be a little difficult to get to without taking many expensive taxis.

-Here are some apartments that we seriously considered before we decided not to rent a car.
-The first three are under USD100 per night, and all except the first have a pool.
+Here is a serviced apartment that we seriously considered before we decided not to rent a car.

 Where We Stayed in Muscat